MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enabling-places-finder.md

 ### How do I hide a room or workspace from showing in Places Finder?

-Remove the building and floor entity (PlaceId) of the resource mailbox.
-Learn more about manually updating resource mailboxes by using [Set-PlaceV3](powershell/set-placev3.md).
+Remove the ParentId property set on the resource mailbox.
+Learn more about manually updating resource mailbox properties by using [Set-PlaceV3](powershell/set-placev3.md).

 ### Where will I see Places Finder when enabled?